 Separately, the ANZ Frequent Flyer Black Visa is offering 120,000 bonus Qantas Points, $150 back to your card and 75 bonus Qantas Status Credits for eligible new customers.

 With Westpac, your bonus comes in two parts, starting with 80,000 bonus Qantas Points when you apply for the bundle by April 2 2019 and spend $3,000 on eligible purchases within 90 days of card approval using the Altitude Black Mastercard (issued and serviced by Westpac).

 There's also a bonus of 40,000 bonus Qantas Points when spending $3,000 on eligible purchases within the same 90-day period using the American Express Westpac Altitude Black Card (issued and serviced by American Express), which also churns out 1.25 Qantas Points per $1 spent on most everyday purchases in Australia, uncapped.

 Combined, that's up to 120,000 bonus points on offer.
-The Altitude Black Mastercard carries a $250 annual fee, and there's also a $50/year Qantas Rewards fee levied for earning Qantas Points, although the AMEX Altitude Black Card's separate annual fee is currently waived in the first year ($199 thereafter), when you apply by November 27 2018.
+The Altitude Black Mastercard carries a $250 annual fee; the AMEX, a $199 annual fee; and there's also a $50/year Qantas Rewards fee levied for earning Qantas Points.

 Over at ANZ, the offer is straightforward: take home 120,000 bonus Qantas Points and $150 back on your new ANZ Frequent Flyer Black card when you apply by March 31 2019 spend $7,500 on eligible purchases in the first three months.